davickreations/alx-low_level_programming/README.md

-This is the resd me for my low level programming
+This is the read me file for this pointer project